MantautasRimkus/SmartEDA_Presentation/Generator.md

 ## Wrap up

 If you interested in more packages and their comparison, there are some
-references: - The Landscape of R Packages for Automated Exploratory Data Analysis by Mateusz Staniak and Przemysław Biecek -
+references: \* Overview - The Landscape of R Packages for Automated Exploratory Data Analysis by Mateusz Staniak and Przemysław Biecek.
+M \* Collection of smart EDA packages:
 <https://github.com/mstaniak/autoEDA-resources>